evan18c/3D-Engine/README.md

 Run `compile.bat` on the command line.
 This will create an engine.dll binary in /bin.

 ## How To Test?
-Run `.bat` on the command line to compile and run main.cpp to test the engine.
+Run `r.bat` on the command line to compile and run main.cpp to test the engine.

 ## How To Use?
 - Copy the /assets, /include, and /shaders folders into a new directory.